Finnian-Walsh/ChunkedList/README.md

 Furthermore, each **Chunk** keeps track of its next index, incrementing and decrementing it by 1 each push and pop respectively.
-Therefore, calling the pop method on a **ChunkedList** doesn't deallocate anything unless the next index of the front **Chunk** is equal to 0, causing the entire Chunk and its contents to be deallocated.
+Therefore, calling the pop method on a **ChunkedList** doesn't deallocate anything unless the next index of the back **Chunk** is equal to 0, causing the entire Chunk and its contents to be deallocated.
+Although, you should make sure to be careful with this - using values which have been popped is recommended against.

 ## Iterating